sschrag/course-in-a-box/modules/unit 2: drama/_posts/2000-01-01-moonlight.md

 **Running time:** 1 h, 51 m

 **Note:** This week, we are reading three articles that specifically address *Moonlight,* rather than one on *Moonlight* and one work that does not address the film.
 This is because there are a plethora of fascinating articles on *Moonlight* that can be brought into dialogue with one another.
+If you want to drop one reading, you might want to drop "Eclipsed;" eliminating this reading would simply involve reframing Day 3's lesson slightly to focus on Stallings' piece and its relationship to Johnson's piece.

 **Materials for this week:**
 * Lesson plans